 Communicating with game is one of the absolute joys of hunting.
 For squirrel hunters, calling can fire up a forest and increase fun and success, just as it can for turkey, deer, and elk hunters.
 Calling adds versatility to your hunting arsenal and allows for more efficient and effective hunting.

-- Learn the sounds squirrels make in different situations and what message the sounds convey.
+- Learn the sounds squirrels make in different situations and what message the squirrel call sounds convey.

 - Use calling as a blending method, just as you use camouflage.